-Automatic updates: Windows downloads the latest version automatically in the background as soon as it's available, so your version will always be up to date.
+- Automatic updates: Windows downloads the latest version automatically in the background as soon as it's available, so your version is always up to date.

-Smaller downloads: Microsoft Store ensures only components that have changed in each update are downloaded to your machine, resulting in smaller downloads for each update.
+- Smaller downloads: Microsoft Store ensures only components that changed in each update are downloaded to your computer, resulting in smaller downloads for each update.

-Admin privilege isn't required: When you download the package directly and install it, you must be an administrator for the installation to complete successfully.
-If you get Power BI Desktop from the Microsoft Store, admin privilege is not required.
+- Admin privilege isn't required: When you download the package directly and install it, you must be an administrator for the installation to complete successfully.
+If you get Power BI Desktop from the Microsoft Store, admin privilege isn't required.

-Language detection: The Microsoft Store version includes all supported languages, and checks the language used on your computer each time it's launched.
+- Language detection: The Microsoft Store version includes all supported languages, and checks the language used on your computer each time it's launched.
 This language support also affects the localization of models created in Power BI Desktop.
-For example, built-in date hierarchies match the language that Power BI Desktop is using when the .pbix file is created.
+For example, built-in date hierarchies match the language that Power BI Desktop uses when the .pbix file is created.

-The following consideration and limitations apply when you install Power BI Desktop from the Microsoft Store:
+The following considerations and limitations apply when you install Power BI Desktop from the Microsoft Store:

-- If you use the SAP connector, you may need to move your SAP driver files to the Windows\System32 folder.
+- If you use the SAP connector, you might need to move your SAP driver files to the Windows\System32 folder.

 - Installing Power BI Desktop from the Microsoft Store doesn't copy user settings from the .exe version.
-You might have to reconnect to your recent data sources and reenter your data source credentials.
+You might have to reconnect to your recent data sources and reenter your credentials.

 The Power BI Report Server version of Power BI Desktop is a separate and different installation from the versions discussed in this article.
 For information about the Report Server version of Power BI Desktop, see Create a Power BI report for Power BI Report Server.